connexcs/docs/docs/calling-card.md

 1. From the dashboard, select **Management** > **Calling Cards**.
 2. Click the **`+`** button.
 Complete the requested customer information:
-* The **Customer** box is a dropdown windown that lists available customers for the current system.
+  * The **Customer** box lists customers available in the current system.
 Note the red asterisk that indicates it is the only required field to save a calling card.
   * **Credit** is a way for ConnexCS to pass balances and overage limits in a clean, ID-based operation.
   * The **Count** is how many calling cards can be created at a time.
   * A card's **Status** can be set to available, used, or disabled, and each status has its own assigned colour.
   * Click **`Save`**.

 ![alt text][cc-3]